The Signpost

 An aardvark in South Africa (I couldn't find a picture of a Brazilian one)

 Wikipedia has become an important fact-checking website, meaning false information on it can cause knowledge to become distorted.
 The New York Times has called Wikipedia a "factual netting that holds the digital world together", so being an encyclopedia that anyone can edit, it is uniquely paradoxical by being trustworthy and untrustworthy at the same time.
-Whilst the notion of "don't trust Wikipedia, anyone can edit it" has taken a new meaning, highlighting political bias, it originally focused on incorrect purported factual information.
+While the notion of "don't trust Wikipedia, anyone can edit it" has taken a new meaning, highlighting political bias, it originally focused on incorrect purported factual information.
 The most obvious way to identify original information on Wikipedia is to see if it existed before it was in the encyclopedia.

 If original information were to exist long enough in the encyclopedia, other places may reuse this information and then other places will cite it from them with infinite regress.
 This happened in 2008 when a 17-year-old student included the nickname "Brazilian aardvark" in the article about the coati.
 This nickname was on Wikipedia for six years which led it to be cited by other publications.
 With the newspapers The Independent, the Daily Express, Metro, The Daily Telegraph, and works published by the University of Chicago and the University of Cambridge using the nickname, it became reliably sourced through circular reporting.
 Between November 2007 and April 2014, an anonymous editor added what translated to "hairy bush fruit" to a list of Chinese names for kiwifruit.
 This term was then used by The Guardian and cited by the article to source the name.